How to Test Food for Carbohydrates at Medallion Labs

 Carbohydrates are a very common component in both natural and processed foods.
 These can include cereal, potatoes, bread, pizza, pasta, and many others.
 Nutritionally, carbohydrates exist in two forms, either as a complex carbohydrate (starch) or as a simple carbohydrate (sugar).
 And yes, food items can contain both complex carbohydrates and simple carbohydrates at the same time.

-Carbohydrates and their various attributes play powerful roles in the human body.
+Carbohydrate compositions and their various attributes play powerful roles in the human body.

-As explained by Chemical Entities of Biological Interest, Polysaccharides store energy and act as structural components.
+As explained by Chemical Entities of Biological Interest, Polysaccharides in food store energy and act as structural components.
 The 5-carbon monosaccharide ribose is a vital component of coenzymes and acts as the backbone of Ribonucleic acid, a genetic molecule.
 Similarly, deoxyribose is a component of DNA.
 Saccharides and their variations play key roles in the immune system, fertilization, preventing pathogenesis, blood clotting, and development

 Because of their importance to the human body and various functions, carbohydrates are listed in nutritional information as defined by the US Food and Drug Administration.